Graduate positions available!

-Our lab is recruiting graduate students for the 2023-24 academic year!
 Our research in the Medina lab is dedicated to understanding how the mind represents the body.
 Our work uses a number of different techniques, including functional and structural neuroimaging, brain stimulation (transcranial magnetic stimulation), and behavioral studies.
-In particular, we are very interested in work with brain-damaged individuals and people with various forms of synesthesia.
+In particular, we are very interested in work using perceptual illusions, along with research understanding brain-damaged individuals and people with various forms of synesthesia.

-To understand our research, here are a few blurbs on recent published papers from the lab:
+Here are a few blurbs on recent published papers from the lab:

 • Using p-curve analyses, we found no evidence that a popular form of brain stimulation (tDCS) influences cognitive processing.